What Is a Swim Spa? Everything You Need to Know Before You Buy

 Swim spas are a great alternative to pools because you can use them year-round.
 You can adjust the temperature to around 80 degrees or so.
 Whether you want the effect of a cooler pool for summertime fun or you want to increase the temperature for relaxation at the end of an exhausting fall or winter day, a swim spa offers this versatility.
 You don’t need two separate products, so swim spas are worth it based on that benefit alone.

-Not all swim spas are created equal.
+When looking for the best swim spa, it’s important to note that not all swim spas are created equal.
 There are several types to consider:

 - Molded acrylic shells: These premade shells allow you to place your swim spa inside your deck.
 You can then add the landscaping around it, as you desire.
 You can install the filter, pumps, and heater in another location.